Kroger Is Changing the Way You Shop for Groceries

 Lately, it seems like the word “healthy” is on everyone’s mind.
-Whether it’s choosing to go low-carb, low-sodium, meatless, Mediterranean or pegan (yep, that’s a thing), people are choosing to redefine the way they eat.
+Whether it’s choosing to go low-carb (or keto), low-sodium, meatless or Mediterranean, people are choosing to redefine the way they eat.

-But when you head to the supermarket, where there are literally thousands of ingredients within reach, it’s not always the easiest thing to determine what’s going to be good for your body and what’s not.
-Common sense says a bundle of kale is better for you than a tub of ice cream—how do you know which pasta sauce is the healthiest?
+But when you head to the supermarket, where there are literally thousands of ingredients within reach, it’s not always easy to determine what’s going to be good for your body and what’s not.
+Common sense says a bundle of kale is better for you than a tub of ice cream—but how do you know which pasta sauce is the healthiest?
 Or if your protein bar is actually a candy bar in disguise?

-Developed a dedicated team of registered dietitians, analysts and experts, the OptUP app gives you access to comprehensive nutrition information for thousands of products in a super user-friendly way.
+Developed by a dedicated team of registered dietitians, analysts and experts, OptUP is a small but powerful feature within the Kroger mobile app that shares access to comprehensive nutrition information for thousands of products in a super user-friendly way.
 Kroger’s goal?
-Make healthy eating more simplified.
+Make healthy eating simple.

-Each food item is given a simple 1-100 rating.
-Less healthy items like a Hershey’s Bar fall to the bottom of the scale, while all fresh produce is ranked at the top of the list (because splitting hairs over the calorie difference between apples and oranges should be the least of your worries).
-With the click of a button, you can see more detailed nutritional information.
+Each food item is given a 1-100 rating.
+Less healthy items, like a Hershey’s bar, fall to the bottom of the scale, while all fresh produce is ranked at the top of the list.
+You can see simplified nutritional information on your smartphone by scanning the barcode of an item while shopping.

 How It Works

-I compared my favorite peanut butter—which I had thought was pretty healthy—to the other peanut butter brands on the list and was surprised to find that it was one of the least healthy options I could buy.
+I compared my favorite peanut butter to the other peanut butter brands on the list and was surprised to find that it was one of the least healthy options I could buy.
 The app then introduced me to a new brand that had a much higher nutritional rating.
-Hello, healthy creamy peanut butter.

-Another special feature Kroger built into the app—and one I find most appealing—is the ability to track your shopping habits over time.
-By connecting to your grocery store savings card, the app automatically tracks your purchases and gives you a breakdown of just how healthy your shopping trip was as a whole.
+Another special feature Kroger has available—and one I find most appealing—is the ability to track your shopping tendencies over time.
+By using your grocery store savings card linked to your Kroger account, you are able to access a breakdown of just how healthy your recent shopping trips have been.

-After you shop, you’re able to view your own personal OptUP score which averages the nutritional value of your groceries on a scale of 0-1,000.
-It even tracks your weekly progress over on a nifty chart.
-See mine below.
-Pretty good, huh?
+After you shop, head to More > My Nutrition Insights on the app or log into your account on Kroger’s website to see your personalized nutritional insights powered by OptUp.
+Based on recent purchases, you’ll be given a score that averages the nutritional value of your groceries on a scale of 0-1,000.
+It even tracks your weekly progress on a nifty pie chart.

 Should You Try It?

 That all being said, I’d suggest giving the app a go.
 You might find yourself making healthier choices—or even find a new favorite brand of peanut butter.
-Download OptUP in the App Store or on Google Play.
+Download the Kroger app for Apple or Android.